huck0031/alpine-linux-kindle/README.md

 Afterwards, you are able to launch Alpine directly from KAUH

+# Building
+To build your own Alpine release, you must have the following:
+- (Relatively) modern Linux kernel (alternatively, WSL also works)
+- qemu-user-static (qemu-armhf-static / qemu-armv7-static)

+1. Start by running create_kindle_alpine_image.sh to create your alpine.ext3 file.
+This is the filesystem your Kindle is chrooting into.
+(Note: Many build issues in this stage are a result of your required qemu environment!)
+2. After being dropped into the chroot shell, currently you must add any packages you may want (xournal++, fastfetch, lynx, etc) but notably you must run setup-desktop (MATE recommended) in order to have a working DE.
+Once you have everything you'd like installed to your filesystem, you can exit
+3. Run create_release.sh to bundle the filesystem along with alpine.conf and alpine.sh
 # Suggestions
 - To disable the Kindle framework when running Alpine (frees more ram) run the following in Kterm:
 ```